thegeek-sys/Vault/Class/Cybersecurity/Cryptographic concepts.md

 >- store $H(F)$ for each file on a system and secure the hash values

 ### Message Authentication Code
-The **Message Authentication Code** (*MAC*) is typically a part of the result of applying an encryption algorithm to a message then attached to the message and used by the receiver to assure authentication
+The **Message Authentication Code** (*MAC*) is typically a part of the result of applying an encryption algorithm to a message then attached to the message and used by the receiver to assure authentication.
+A number of algorithms could be used to generate the code (i.e. DES or AES), however authentication algorithm need not to be reversible

 ![[Pasted image 20251009224654.png|450]]